-Vietnam's thriving property market
+Vietnam's property market remains resilient

 Foreigners are not allowed to own land.
 In fact, even citizens are not allowed to own land.
 In Vietnam, land is theoretically collectively owned by the people, but regulated by the State.